Performing in the 2014 Green Show Wednesday, October 1.

-This is their fourth season in the OSF Green Show.
+This is their first season in the OSF Green Show.

-STEVE DAVIDSON Steve Davidson is one of the most versatile and creative saxophonists to come from the Rogue Valley.
+STEVE DAVIDSON: Steve Davidson is one of the most versatile and creative saxophonists to come from the Rogue Valley.
 Steve has a Bachelor's in Saxophone Performance from the University of Oregon and a Master's in Saxophone Performance Pedagogy from Arizona State University.
 Steve's performances with jazz greats include Peter Erskine, John Faddis, T.S.
 Monk, Mel Martin, and Frank Vignola, Steve currently lives in Ashland, where he teaches Jazz Performance at Southern Oregon University and performs regularly with his band The Steve Davidson Group.